DigitalOcean vs AWS 2025

 | Support Quality | Excellent | Varies by plan |

-DigitalOcean is a cloud infrastructure provider focused on simplicity and developer experience.
+The DigitalOcean is a hosting architecture provider focused on simplicity and developer experience.
 Known for its straightforward pricing and user-friendly interface.

 Key Features